 Where is the nearest NSVMGA Seed Lending Library?

-We currently have three seed lending libraries in the Northern Shenandoah Valley, all located in public libraries:
+We currently have five active seed lending libraries in the Northern Shenandoah Valley, all located in public libraries:

 Clarke County Library, 101 Chalmers Court, Suite C, Berryville, VA 22611